GeoStat-Framework/pentapy/README.md

 ## Purpose

-pentapy is a toolbox to deal with pentadiagonal matrizes in Python.
+pentapy is a toolbox to deal with pentadiagonal matrices in Python.

 ## Installation